-Movement & Mind-Body Therapies Major
+Movement & Mind-Body Therapies

 Knowledge Areas for Mind-Body Therapies Majors

-Mind-Body Therapies majors often go into careers in which these knowledge areas are important:
+Mind-Body Therapies majors often go into careers in which the following knowledge areas are important:

 Skills for Mind-Body Therapies Majors

 The following list of skills has been highlighted as some of the most essential for careers related to mind-body therapies:

 - Instructing - Teaching others how to do something.